Missing teeth can be a major source of anxiety because they affect your oral function, health, and appearance.

 Learn more about the traditional and implant-supported solutions offered at Sharp Smile Center, serving Kalamazoo and Portage, MI...

 Friendly, Professional, Informative..
 What else could you ask for?
 Nothing..This is a incredible dental experience.
 A one stop office that takes care of all your needs.
 Don't like being sent to one dentist for a procedure and referred to another for additional treatment.
 Come to the Sharp Smile Center.
 ALL your needs will be taken care of.
 Thank You so much Dr. Sharp and Staff for helping me, making the whole experience great.
 Douglas S., 5-star Google review

 Contact Our Practice to Find Out How We Can Restore Your Smile

-Dr. Michael Sharp of Sharp Smile Center offers both traditional and implant-supported dentures at their office.
-Implant-supported dentures provide a range of outstanding benefits including excellent stability and prevention of jaw atrophy, but this option is not suitable for every patient.
+At Sharp Smile Center, Dr. Michael Sharp offers traditional and implant-supported dentures.
+Implant-supported prosthetics provide a range of outstanding benefits, including excellent stability and prevention of jaw atrophy.
+However, this option is not suitable for every patient.

 The Dentures Treatment Timeline

 The typical traditional dentures treatment process involves five steps.
 If you are receiving an implant-supported restoration, you can expect treatment to take about three to six months longer because you must undergo and recover from dental implant surgery.

 During your consultation, our dentist will assess the condition of your teeth and gums and discuss your treatment options with you.
 If you have severely decayed teeth, we can extract them or perform restorative treatments.
 Any signs of gum disease will also need to be treated.
 Once we have a healthy foundation for your restoration, we can move forward with treatment.